frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### `list`

 The field contains data that is an ordered one-level depth collection of primitive values with a fixed item type.
-If [native representation](../glossary/#native-representation) is a string,, the field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
+If [native representation](../glossary/#native-representation) is a string, the field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
 In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections.

 `format`: no options (other than the default).